-- You will get an information leaflet telling you what the result of your scan means. - A vascular nurse specialist will contact you within two working days. - You will receive a letter with the result of your scan and a copy will be sent to your GP. - Your GP may want to give you tablets, monitor your blood pressure and offer advice on a healthier lifestyle. - Following an AAA result please arrange a visit to your GP to have your height, weight and blood pressure checked. - It is important to check the size of your aneurysm regularly as you may need to be assessed for surgery if it gets bigger. - We will invite you for an ultrasound scan every three months to monitor the growth of your aneurysm.
+- You will get an information leaflet telling you what the result of your scan means. - A vascular nurse specialist will contact you within two working days. - You will receive a letter with the result of your scan and a copy will be sent to your GP. - Your GP may want to give you tablets, monitor your blood pressure and offer advice on a healthier lifestyle. - It is important to check the size of your aneurysm regularly as you may need to be assessed for surgery if it gets bigger. - We will invite you for an ultrasound scan every three months to monitor the growth of your aneurysm.

-Ken, Belfast
+Ken.
+Belfast